twada/qunit-tap/README.md

 NEWS
 ---------------------------------------
-* (2012/03/18) Note for CommonJS users (includes Node.js users): QUnit's module export path has changed since QUnit 1.3.0, so you should fix 'require' path to get QUnit Object from 'require' module. (for details, see my fix: twada/qunit-tap@4799002)
+* (2012/03/18) Note for CommonJS users (includes Node.js users): QUnit's module export path has changed since QUnit 1.3.0, so you should fix 'require' path to get QUnit Object from 'require' module. (for details, see [my fix](https://github.com/twada/qunit-tap/commit/4799002ae1b9d8a1721da448b98f3dd0d89159d6).)
 * (2012/01/01, 2012/01/05) Slightly changed 'expected and actual result' format on version 1.0.7 and version 1.0.8 to gain readability and follow testing framework naming convention.
 * (2011/03/25) Usage has changed.
 Please see USAGE section.